markkhanch/cybersecurity-journey/README.md

 ## 📈 Purpose

 This repository is not coursework — it’s practical documentation.
-The goal is to create a clear, verifiable record of hands-on experience in network, system security, and other personal projects.
+The goal is to create a clear, verifiable record of hands-on experience in network and system security, as well as other personal projects.
 Everything here can be reproduced, tested, and improved.

 ---

-## 📚 Learning Sources
+## 🧩 Learning Process

-My main sources of learning are **YouTube** and **ChatGPT** — used for continuous practice, concept breakdowns, and real-world troubleshooting.
-I focus on understanding tools and methods through experimentation rather than memorization.
+I’m still learning.
+Many of these projects are experiments, and some may contain mistakes or incomplete ideas.
+My main learning sources are **YouTube** (for visual walkthroughs, tool demos, and real attack simulations) and **ChatGPT**, which I use to break down concepts, debug code, and understand systems at a deeper level.

+This repo is not about perfection — it’s about progress and persistence.